SQMah/ai-blocks-admin/README.md

 ## Customisation
 - Schemas and types
-    - all types and schemas of API request and response can be found and updated in `src/models/api_schemas.ts` and `src/models/auth0_schemas.ts`
+    - all types and schemas of API request and response can be found and updated in `src/models/api_schemas.ts`,`src/models/auth0_schemas.ts` and `src/models/dynamoDB_schemas.ts`.
 - Invitation email
-    - Sender mail address, address formating, signing name can be configurated in `sendInvitation` from `src/lib/auth0_user_management.ts`
+    - Address formating, signing name can be configurated in `sendInvitation` from `src/lib/auth0_user_management.ts`
     - The email templates can be changed in `src/lib/email_template.ts`
     - For medias, te attachment setting can be found in `src/lib/mail_sender.ts`
     - Library reference: <https://nodemailer.com/about/>